-With outposts from tech giants like Google and Tesla, plus local businesses, and satellite coworking spaces, it’s no wonder why so many remote workers want to spend time here.
-Although Austin is very much a car-centric city, there are several neighborhoods where you can ditch your vehicle and get around by bike or on foot.
+With outposts from tech giants like Google and Tesla, plus local businesses, and satellite coworking spaces, it’s no wonder why so many remote workers want to spend time in Austin.
+Although it is very much a car-centric city, there are several neighborhoods where you can ditch your vehicle and get around by bike or on foot.
 When it comes to the scarce parking situation, especially in East Austin and downtown, having alternative transportation can help.

 Locals may poke fun at the plethora of Californians flocking to their fair city, but the Texan town is still known for its laid-back and friendly attitude.
 Relocating to Austin for a few weeks, months, or even permanently is easy.
 So, whether you’re brand new to Austin or are looking to explore more of the city’s numerous neighborhoods, this list will help you get started.